jellyfin/jellyfin-packaging/README.md

 5. Script infrastructure to handle coordinating builds from the main repos on a release trigger.

 6. The GitHub Actions CI to build all the above.

+## Design Decisions

+### Debian/Ubuntu Packages

+* Unified package build: this entire repo is the "source" and the source package is named "jellyfin".

+   This was chosen to simplify the source package system and simplify building.
+Now, there is only a single "jellyfin" source package rather than 2.
+There may be more in the future as other repos might be included (e.g. "jellyfin-ffmpeg", "jellyfin-vue", etc.)

+   We believe this setup provides better flexibility long-term, for instance allowing rebuilds of a Debian package for configuration changes or build errors, even if the underlying code versions haven't changed.

+   We believe this setup provides easier manageability *vis-a-vis* CI, as only a single CI repo is required for both (or all) source repos.

+### Docker